Johnstone's Paint Trophy 1st round

 The game looked destined for a penalty shoot-out, but three minutes from time the Kassam Stadium erupted.

 A harmless clearance forward saw two Town defenders go for the same ball, which fell to Constable.
-The striker seized on the chance, running into the box and squaring for an unmarked Potter, who buried the chance.
+The striker seized on the chance, running into the box and squaring for an unmarked Potter, who

 United saw out the remaining minutes without any scares, before the celebrations began in earnest.